jetbrains-academy/javascript-course/Operators/Increment and decrement/task.md

 console.log(sum);  // 12
 ```

-So far there seems to be no difference.
-And it does, as long as we don't try to assign the result of this operation.
+So far, there seems to be no difference, until we try to assign the result of this operation.

 ```javascript
 let temp  // declare one more variable